-Mute and Solo buttons for each sound are also on this tab, as well as a level meter.
+Audio Mute and Solo buttons for each sound are also on this tab, as well as a MIDI input mute for the Sound, and a level meter.
 Double clicking the text field in the tab allows you to rename the Sound.

 Hitting the "+" icon lets you add a new Sound to the Song.